lifelike/countersheetsextension/README.md

 * Two-sided counters with back of sheets properly mirrored.
 * Templates for counters to generate drawn in Inkscape.
 * Use Comma Separated Values (CSV) files for describing what counters to make.
-* First row in the CSV says how many of each counter to make.
+* First column in the CSV says how many of each counter to make.
 * Several templates can be combined to make up a single counter.
 * Automatically make as many sheets needed to fit all counters.
 * Replace text strings and bitmap images for each counter.